chingu-voyages/voyage-project-tier3-planningpoker/README.md

 -   Task Estimation Process
     - [ ] Users should be able to vote for a certain task without seeing others' votes.
     - [ ] Users should be able to submit their chosen vote by clicking on it.
-    - [ ] During the estimation process, the app should utilize the OpenAI API to participate in finalizing results.
+    - [ ] During the estimation process, the app should utilize the GroqAI API to participate in finalizing results.

 -   Session Management
     - [ ] Once the session ends, users should be able to view:
-        - The votes of other participants, including OpenAI API voting and suggestions.
+        - The votes of other participants, including GroqAI API voting and suggestions.
         - The final estimation results for each task.

-## How to Obtain OpenAI API Key
+## How to Obtain GroqAI API Key

 -   Create an Account:
-    - [ ] Visit the OpenAI API website and create an account.
+    - [ ] Visit the [GroqCloud](https://console.groq.com) website and create an account.

 -   Navigate to API Keys:
     - [ ] Once logged in, go to the API keys section in the navigation menu.

--   Generate a New Secret Key:
+-   Generate a New API Key:
-    - [ ] Click on "Create New Secret Key" to generate your API key.
+    - [ ] Click on "Create API Key" to generate your API key.

--   Note for Existing Users:
-    - [ ] If you are logged in with a ChatGPT account, you won't have access to a free OpenAI API key.
-Free keys are available for new users and are valid for three months.

 ## Acknowledgements

-We acknowledge the [OpenAI API](https://openai.com/) for providing three months of free access to their powerful tools and resources, which will greatly enhance the functionality and capabilities of our applications.
+We acknowledge the [GroqCloud Team](https://console.groq.com) for providing free access to their powerful tools and resources, which will greatly enhance the functionality and capabilities of our applications.

 ## About Chingu